 Even if you are going to be hundreds of miles away from home, you can be as involved or as far removed from the planning process as you want.
 Resorts have their own wedding coordinators on site who can take care of colors, center pieces, music, table cards all via a few phone calls.
 Or, like Courtney, you can still search Pinterest, shop Etsy, and DIY to your heart's content, and all it requires is packing an extra suitcase of your favors, guest room bags, etc.

-Finally, the icing on the cake for a photographer, like I said is that shooting a destination wedding is on another level artistically speaking.
+Finally, the icing on the cake for a photographer, like I said, is that artistically speaking, shooting a destination wedding is on another level.
 The simple change in scenery allowed us to try out new techniques and get some shots that I never would have gotten back home.
 So when thinking about your wedding day and what you have always dreamed things will look like, don't think palm trees and crystal blue waters are beyond reach in February.
 Snowflakes and icebergs are still possible for a June wedding.
 Mossy grounds and foggy fjords, a sunset over the Pacific when all you've ever known is sunrise over the Atlantic.

 So consider a destination wedding, and consider Inspire Me Imagery because:

 - We plan our trip around you.
-We get down to the resort, at the latest, a day before the wedding so we can get a lay of the land to plan for photographic opportunities
+We get down to the resort a day before the wedding, or even earlier, so we can get a lay of the land to plan for photographic opportunities

 - We are there from start to finish on the wedding day because we are staying on location with you